ieeta-pt/ATOM/README.md

 **ATOM** is a set of calibration tools for multi-sensor, multi-modal, robotic systems, based on the optimization of atomic transformations as provided by a [ROS](https://www.ros.org/) based robot description.
 Moreover, **ATOM** provides several scripts to facilitate all the steps of a calibration procedure.

-This is the mirror repository at IEETA, to details go to:
+This is the mirror repository at IEETA.
+Go to:

 https://github.com/lardemua/atom